mindspore-ai/mindspore/docs/api/api_python_en/mindspore.numpy.rst

   For more details, see `API GradOperation <https://www.mindspore.cn/docs/en/master/api_python/ops/mindspore.ops.GradOperation.html>`_ .

-- Use mindspore.context to control execution mode
+- Use mindspore.set_context to control execution mode

   Most functions in `mindspore.numpy` can run in Graph Mode and PyNative Mode, and can run on CPU, GPU and Ascend.
-Like MindSpore, users can manage the execution mode using `mindspore.context`：
+Like MindSpore, users can manage the execution mode using `mindspore.set_context`：

   .. code-block:: python